dfalster/Falster_2008_AmNat_offspring_model/README.md

 ```
 source(`analysis.R`)
 ```

+Note the equations in the figures 4-6 were added outside of R so will not be visible in the generated figures.

 A separate file  `analytical_solutions.m` contains matlab code used to derive the analytical solution reported in the paper.